 Establishing a proper chain of responsibility is essential for keeping the safety factors in place.
 CoR is not just about preventing potential risks but also about identifying and avoiding the same.
 All the involved parties are equally responsible for following the COR.
 In case the actions or inactions of individuals who are part of a COR leads to an accident, they can be held accountable.

 There are CoR courses that can be very effective in providing the right training to the involved people.
 It also explains the legal framework and how that is linked with individual responsibilities.
 Exercises, case studies and practical training can also be conducted for a proper understanding of the subject.
-Also, CoR gap assessment tools and safety & compliance management software can be used to identify and assess the gaps that exist in the chain.
+Also, CoR gap assessment tools and safety & compliance management system can be used to identify and assess the gaps that exist in the chain.

 ● Vehicles should be loaded without exceeding the specified dimension or mass limits.